rbontekoe/BAWJ/docs/src/chapter3.md

 Pages = ["chapter3.md"]
 ```

 First, let's look at some terms and definitions.
-We'll convert the procedure `Invoicing` to a activity diagram.
-Using the Onion Architecture pattern, we define the `Domain` objects, and the Julia API-functions.
-In the `Infrastructure` layer we put the functions that interact with the outer world and the inner layers.
+We'll convert the procedure `Invoicing` into an activity diagram.
+Using the Onion Architecture pattern, we define the `Domain` objects and the Julia `API`-functions.
+In the `Infrastructure` layer, we put the functions that interact with the outer world and the inner layers.

 ---